Stay the Night at Laurel Ridge State Park

 Make a reservation for Laurel Ridge State Park.

-The 70-mile long Laurel Highlands Hiking Trail (LHHT) is a backpacking trail that permits overnight trips to one or more shelter areas.
+The 70-mile long Laurel Highlands Hiking Trail is a backpacking trail that permits overnight trips to one or more shelter areas.

 The trail is open year round and is blazed approximately every 100 feet with two-inch by five-inch yellow blazes.
 Connector trails lead to and from trailheads and shelter areas and are marked with blue blazes.

 Mileage monuments are every mile.
 Yellow bands around trees mark the trail at every major road crossing.